|Full Form||Post Graduate Diploma in Management|

 |Similar Options of Study||Executive Postgraduate Diploma in Management, Management in Business Administration, HR Management|

 |Employment Roles||Chief Executives, Managers, Sales Manager, HR Manager, Marketing Manager, Senior Marketing Manager, Operations Manager, Project Manager, Business Analyst|

 |Placement Opportunities||Accenture, Wipro Technologies, TATA Consultancy Sevices, BNP Paribas Inc|

 The full form of PGDM course is Post Graduate Diploma In Management.
-It is a diploma course offered by the institutes that are recognized by the All India Council for Technical Education [AICTE] and which are autonomous and not affiliated to any university.
-The duration of the course is 2 years.
+It is a diploma course offered by the institutes that are recognised by the All India Council for Technical Education [AICTE] and which are autonomous and not affiliated to any university.
+The duration of the PGDM course is 2 years.

-The curriculum of the PGDM course is focussed on the practicality of business, unlike the MBA course which is driven towards the theoretical side of the business.
+PGDM course details of curriculum of the PGDM course is focussed on the practicality of business, unlike the MBA course which is driven towards the theoretical side of the business.
 If an institution is accredited by the Association of Indian Universities [AIU], it makes the PGDM course equivalent to an MBA.
 This helps the candidates opt for further studies like FPM or a doctorate which requires an MBA degree, not a diploma.

 The top colleges and institutes in India which offer PGDM course as part of their curricula include:

 Graduates of PGDM course are entitled to be employed in leading national and multi-national companies across sectors including oil & gas, pharmaceuticals, banking and finance, FMCG, telecom, etc.

 |Get Fees Details||Get Admission Details|